 Return to text

 In linguistics, the idea that language, rather than reality, determines truth is associated with Edward Sapir and Benjamin Lee Whorf.
 Their idea was mainly that grammar provides the structure which is attributed to the world.
 Languages do have significantly different systems of grammar, and Whorf was fascinated with the grammar of isolated languages like Hopi.
 However, the burden of meaning about the nature of the world in languages is largely carried by vocabulary.
 Grammar doesn't prevent statements about reality with the relevant vocabulary.
-Since vocabulary is easily borrowed from one language to another (as from Greek and Latin into English, or from Arabic and Persian into Turkish, or from Chinese into Korean, Vietnamese, and Japanese), it becomes difficult to argue that something about a particular language determines the nature of the world.
+Since vocabulary is easily borrowed from one language to another (as from Greek and Latin into English, or from Arabic and Persian into Turkish, or from Chinese into Korean, Vietnamese, and Japanese -- all in the superior/subordinate relation with Classical languages), it becomes difficult to argue that something about a particular language determines the nature of the world.

 Indeed, the difference between grammar and vocabulary creates an important ambiguity in Wittgenstein's idea of language.
 Since vocabulary can be borrowed, or coined, and any proposition can be expressed as an affirmative or negative, a natural language is a very flexible instrument that radically underdetermines truth.
 A "language" that determines truth, as part of a language "game" and a "form of life," thus means a particular vocabulary and the particular paradigm (in Kuhn's terms) that a certain community, using the vocabulary, endorses.
 This is the sense in which Wittgenstein ends up himself with a private language, since it is his own, and not anyone else's, vocabulary and paradigm that he uses.